CodeOmari/Capstone-Project/USAGE.md

 ## POST /api/register/
 - Usage: Register a new user
 - Request Body:
-    `{"username": "Enter your username", "email": "Enter your email", "password": "Enter your password"}`
+    `{  "username": "Enter your username",  "email": "Enter your email",  "password": "Enter your password"  }`